 Where the terrain permitted, Japanese fortifications tended to be sited on reverse slopes or other locations where they were not exposed to fire except from relatively short range.
 This was meant to minimize the firepower advantage of the Allies, though at the cost of restricted fields of fire.

-One weakness of Japanese fortifications was the elaborate
+One weakness of Japanese fortifications was the

-Japanese army, and were relatively easily overrun.
+of the modern Japanese army, and were relatively easily overrun.

 Infantry attempting to assault a bunker had little choice but to attempt to get close enough to throw grenades through the firing slits.
 Ideally, the bunker's occupants, as well as those of neighbor bunkers, should have been pinned down first by supporting fire from automatic weapons; but the excellent cover provided by the bunkers made fire superiority extremely difficult to achieve.
 Most soldiers attempted to put a grenade through a bunker's firing slits only once.

 The bunkers at Buna were eventually reduced with the aid of artillery and tanks.
 The Australians contrived to bring in 25-pounder artillery pieces by barge, and the heavy shells of these weapons were able to tear apart the Japanese bunkers, or at least stun their occupants enough to allow a successful infantry attack.
 The Japanese lacked antitank weapons, and so tanks were able to approach bunkers with impunity, providing cover for friendly infantry and direct fire support with their guns, which were able to shoot into the firing slits of the bunkers.